- Liver fluke (Fasciola hepatica) are large, flat, leaf shaped parasites found in the liver.

 - Adults are approximately 2cm long and 1cm wide while immature fluke are millimetres long.

-- Liver fluke require a freshwater snail to complete their life cycle; hence the problem occurs where there is open water which allows the survival of snails.
+- Liver fluke require specific freshwater snail species to complete their life cycle; hence the problem occurs where there is open water, which allows the survival of snails, and the presence of the intermediary snail species.

 - Liver fluke disease (fasciolosis) is classed as acute or chronic.